desromech/sysmel-alpha/docs/MetaBuilders.md

 --------------------------------------------------------------------------------
 ### **interface**
 Declaration of virtual methods.
-This is analog to a C++ with only pure virtual methods.
+This is analog to a C++ class with only pure virtual methods.

 ```sysmel